rahmanidashti/znuai/policies.md

 # Assignments
 This class includes regular programming projects and written assignments.

 __Collaboration__: Project 0 is to be completed alone.
-Projects 1 through 5 can be completed alone or in teams of two.
-When completing in a team of two it is important that both team members submit their team's project files into edX to ensure a grade is registered for both team members.
-Homework is to be submitted individually but may be discussed in groups.
+The other projects can be completed alone or in teams of two.
+When completing your homework it is important that one of team members submit their team's project files into [ZCS](http://zcs.znu.ac.ir).
+Written homework is to be submitted individually but may be discussed in groups.

 __Project grading__: Projects will by default be graded automatically for correctness, though we will review projects individually as necessary to ensure that they receive the credit they deserve.